 3. The transmitter display shall indicate simultaneous flow rate and total flow with three totalizers (eg. forward, reverse and net total) and user-selectable engineering units, readout of diagnostic remedy messages, and support at least 19 standard languages.

-4 The transmitter shall safeguard against entering of invalid data for the particular meter size and all programming parameters shall be access-code protected and retained in the embedded HistoROM.
+4. The transmitter shall safeguard against entering of invalid data for the particular meter size and all programming parameters shall be access-code protected and retained in the embedded HistoROM.

 5. The transmitter primary output shall be specified, as: